 Where and how long to ferment the cheese.

 One of the most important parts in the process is letting the cheese ferment in a warm place.

 If it’s summertime, this could be your kitchen counter or pantry.
 If you live in a warm but not crazy hot climate like I do (Southern California), you can also ferment the cheese outside.
 Just make sure to not expose the jar to direct sunlight.
-I typically wrap the jar in ad dish towel during the day and set it outside; in the evening, I transfer it to the oven with the pilot light on (the warmth from the light should be sufficient to get the fermentation process going).
+I typically wrap the jar in ad dish towel during the day and set it outside; in the evening, I transfer it to the oven with the light bulb on (the warmth from the light is sufficiently warm for fermentation).

 If it’s wintertime, you can just leave it in the oven as mentioned above.
 If that’s not an option, you’ll need to leave it out on a counter or in the pantry for at least a few days.

 The warmer the temperature, the less time you should ferment it.
 The countertop when it’s not summer will take more time than in the oven with the light on.
 If the temperatuer is quite warm, consider fermenting for just 16 to 24 hours to avoid over-fermenting.